houstonhaynes/AD4SDocs/04a Mojos Antifragile Opportunity.md

 3. **Prioritizing simplicity**: Focusing on excellence in specific domains rather than universality across all computing contexts
 4. **Building in adaptation mechanisms**: Designing the language itself to evolve and adapt to changing requirements

 By applying these antifragile design principles, Mojo could emerge as a truly innovative language that gains from the disorder and volatility of the computing landscape rather than merely trying to span existing paradigms.
-The result would be a language that doesn't just combine the syntax of Python with the performance of Rust, but creates something genuinely new—a language designed for antifragility from the ground up.
+The result would be a language that doesn't just combine the syntax of Python with the performance of Rust, but creates something genuinely new, a language designed for antifragility from the ground up.

 The opportunity is substantial.
 By learning from the evolutionary paths of its predecessors, Mojo can avoid recapitulating their limitations and instead chart a course toward a language that embodies antifragile design principles from its foundation.
 This would position Mojo not merely as an incremental improvement over existing languages, but as a transformative step forward in how we design programming languages for an uncertain and rapidly evolving computing future.